(Courtesy: YouTube/ 20th Century Fox)

 Rockette Katelyn G.

-Superheroes are often great not only for their amazing powers and skills but often, more so for their superior qualities in character.
+Superheroes are often great not just for their amazing powers and skills but more so for their superior qualities in character.
 It’s their human attributes and struggles that we relate to, and inspire us to be better, or rather “super” humans ourselves.

 1. “Spider-Gwen” aka Spider-Woman